Alicia Keys: Early life, family and education

 Alicia Augello Cook was born on January 25, 1981, in the Hell's Kitchen neighborhood of Manhattan, New York City.
 She is the only child of Teresa Augello, who was a paralegal and part-time actress, and one of three children of Craig Cook, who was a flight attendant.
-Keys's father is African American and her mother is of Italian and "Irish or Scottish" descent; her mother's paternal grandparents were immigrants from Sciacca, Sicily; and Lamezia Terme, in Calabria.
+Keys's father is African American and her mother is of Italian and "Irish or Scottish American" descent; her mother's paternal grandparents were immigrants from Sciacca, Sicily; and Sambiase, in Calabria.
 Named after her Puerto Rican godmother, Keys has said that she was comfortable with her multiracial heritage because she felt she was able to "relate to different cultures".
 Keys's father left when she was two years old.
 She was subsequently raised by her mother during her formative years at Manhattan Plaza in Hell's Kitchen.
 Keys has stated that her parents never had a relationship, and her father was not in her life.
 Although she did not like to speak about her father in order to not feed stereotypes, Keys remarked in 2001: "I'm not in contact with him.
 That's fine.
 When I was younger, I minded about that.
 [It] made me angry.
 But it helped show me what a strong woman my mother was, and made me want to be strong like her.
 Probably, it was better for me this way."
 Keys and her mother lived in a one-bedroom apartment.
 Her mother often worked three jobs to provide for Keys, who "learned how to survive" from her mother's example of tenacity and self-reliance.

 I grew up in the middle of everything.
 I walked the streets alone, I rode the trains alone, I came home at three in the morning alone, that was what I did ...
 The city had a huge influence on me because it's such a diverse place.
 As hard as [growing up in it was], I always felt very blessed about being able to recognize different cultures and styles, people and places.
 I feel like the concrete alone just gave me a certain drive.
 I really saw everything: every negative I could possibly see from the time I could walk until now; and also every positive, every bright future, every dream that I could possibly see.
 So growing up around this big dichotomy definitely influenced my music.